Partial order reduction

 In computer science, partial order reduction is a technique for reducing the size of the state-space to be searched by a model checking or automated planning and scheduling algorithm.
 It exploits the commutativity of concurrently executed transitions that result in the same state when executed in different orders.

 In explicit state space exploration, partial order reduction usually refers to the specific technique of expanding a representative subset of all enabled transitions.
 This technique has also been described as model checking with representatives.
 There are various versions of the method, the so-called stubborn set method, ample set method, and persistent set method.

 Ample sets

 Ample sets are an example of model checking with representatives.
 Their formulation relies on a separate notion of dependency.
-Two transitions are considered independent only if whenever they are mutually enabled, they cannot disable another and the execution of both results in a unique state regardless of the order in which they are executed.
+Two transitions are considered independent only if they cannot disable another whenever they are mutually enabled.
+The execution of both results in a unique state regardless of the order in which they are executed.
 Transitions that are not independent, are dependent.
 In practice dependency is approximated using static analysis.

 Ample sets for different purposes can be defined by giving conditions as to when a set of transitions is "ample" in a given state.